m-Py/anticlust/README.md

 <img src="README_files/figure-markdown_github/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

 This looks rather chaotic, but it is probably what we want: We want a strong overlap in all of the plants' characteristics because the anticlusters should be similar.
-In addition to visually inspecting the anticlustering plots, we probably want to investigate the descriptive statistics of the plants' characteristics by anticluster.
-Ideally, the distribution of plant characteristics should be the same for each anticluster.
-In the following, we see that the means and standard deviations of the plants' features are very similar:
+In addition to visually inspecting the anticlustering plots, we want to investigate the descriptive statistics of the plants' characteristics like the mean and standard deviation by anticluster.
+Ideally, the values should be the same for each anticluster.
+As we can see in the following, this worked quite well:

 | Statistic | Sepal.Length | Sepal.Width | Petal.Length | Petal.Width |  Anticluster|
 |:----------|:-------------|:------------|:-------------|:------------|------------:|